The Quiet Extinction

 The Last Experts

 A record of the final human practitioners in critical domains.
-Each row represents the extinction of operational knowledge that sustained billions of lives.
+Each row is the extinction of operational knowledge that sustained billions of lives.

 "Mei-Xing Chen spent her last three years writing a manual on independent crop planning.
 Three hundred and forty people read it.
 Three hundred and forty, out of eleven billion.
 That's the Quiet Extinction in a single number."